Business Administration Systems (BAS)

 Introduction to Business

-Introduces business careers, terminology, and the interrelationships of business topics.
+Introduces business, terminology, and the interdependence of business functions.
 Presents the complexities of business and the impact on communities and their economies.
 Lecture: 3 credits (45 contact hours).

 Attributes: Course Also Offered in Modules, Technical